-Settle down or be wild and free?
-The endless debate lives on!
-Should we settle down and find love in our twenties or should we wait until we have life all figured out and actually “find ourselves?”
-Here’s our advice:
+Settle down?
+Or be wild and free?
+Quite the popular topic, most young adults are journeying through life and love — often the two intertwine.
+Should we settle down and find love in our twenties or should we wait until we have life all figured out and we actually “find ourselves?”

 These are your selfish years.
 If you spend all of your time focusing on someone else, you’ll rob yourself of the opportunity to do things that are entirely for you.
 Whether or not you’re in a relationship, dating or single, get out there, do everything you can, give yourself this chance to figure things out and establish who you are as an individual.
 Now is the time in your life to make decisions whether they are right or wrong — that suit you.